isabella232/single-cell/rfcs/xxxx-architecture-roadmap/text.md

 1. Recording annotations.
 When a user in authenticated, the FE can send a PUT request to record annotations of some cells and associate that with the user.
 The instance that receives the requests serializes it in cxg format in the bucket and updates the DB.

-A fair bit of responsiveness and a reasonable time-to-interactive relies on flatbuffer efficiency and caching.
+A fair bit of responsiveness and a reasonable time-to-interactive relies on flatbuffer efficiency and caching, both in the target group instances and in the
+CDN.
 Also the compute capability is pretty limited by what a single processor can do before the request times out.

 The user is identified by the user id ("sub") from the decoded id\_token from auth0.